-The wiring circuits in the vehicle are protected from short circuits by a combination of fuses and circuit breakers.
+The wiring circuits in the vehicle are protected from short circuits by fuses.
 This greatly reduces the chance of damage caused by electrical problems.

 To check a fuse, look at the silver-colored band inside the fuse.
 If the band is broken or melted, replace the fuse.
 Be sure to replace a bad fuse with a new one of the identical size and rating.